juliafbowman/Hello-Roomie/fgp4.md

 Please refer to this link - https://drive.google.com/file/d/1My_7lp2iwR_VSw3lfs7sH44eKiqmCfHs/view?usp=sharing or the document labeled RoughSketch.pdf for more in depth details for the rough sketch and layout and features

+### Ethical Issues:

+### Timeline:

+Please refer to this link - https://docs.google.com/spreadsheets/d/1QTe-mFRo7sTU4L_SmyDVEYZrcw_PVkqmXeAp4OfxzzY/edit?usp=sharing or the document labeled Timeline.png to see the prospective timeline for this project